 The Peer Learning Associates Program fosters mentoring relationships between faculty and their Peer Learning Associates and between students at different stages of their academic careers.
-Peer Learning Associates work closely with faculty to enhance peer learning in a variety of ways, e.g., facilitating discussions or group projects in or outside class, running planned review or practice sessions or supplemental labs, and helping students through group or one-on-one tutoring.
+Peer Learning Associates work closely with the faculty who selected them to enhance peer learning in a variety of ways, e.g., facilitating discussions or group projects in or outside class, running planned review or practice sessions or supplemental labs, and helping students through group or one-on-one tutoring.

 Types of Request

 A) Single Section Courses: If there is only one section of the course, the individual instructor for the course--including FY Seminars--should complete a request for each course via our online form.
 If there is more than one section, please see below and consult with your department chair.

 B) Multiple Section Courses or At-large Tutors: Department Chairs or PLA Coordinators should make PLA requests for courses (1) with more than one section or (2) when covering multiple courses in a program (e.g., all beginning and intermediate language courses) and (3) when requesting "at-large" tutors who would be available, as needed, for one-on-one tutoring for any student taking courses in the department.
 Use a single FORM for these kinds of request.
 Departmental Administrative Assistants are welcome to submit forms on behalf of Department Chairs or PLA Department Coordinators.